← Back to posts

 Makes all properties read-only and prevents reassignment.

-type User = { name: string; age: number }
+1type User = { name: string; age: number }

-type ImmutableUser = Readonly<User>
+2type ImmutableUser = Readonly<User>

 Pick